LoganStein/LoganStein/README.md

-I'm currently working on earning my Bachelor's Degree in Computer Science at The University of Illinois at Chicago.
 You can find some of my personal projects below.
 Currently I'm working on Galileo which is a stellar blockchain account value viewer.

 - 🔭 Currently working on: A simple white label Ecommerce website in React and Project Galileo 💫🚀!
-- 🌱 Currently learning: All things Azure
+- 🌱 Currently learning: Soroban Smart Contracts
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a coffee snob!
 My favorite right now is a light roast with notes of peanut butter, lime, and cream.
 - 📬How to reach me: [ljstein7@live.com](mailto:ljstein7@live.com) or I'm [logan2319](https://keybase.io/logan2319) on keybase